helan0811/Radiomics-project_CRC/README.txt

 3. Run main.m with Matlab to obtain all the image features file from the .dcom file.

-4. Run clust.R with R softwave to generate the radiomics features data from the image features data.
+4. Run clust.R with R softwave to generate the EcoRad features data from the image features data.

 5. Download the R code files from  https://github.com/helan0811/Radiomics-progect_CRC/R code.